Forum di Milano: Sports

 The arena has hosted the 1994 Men's World Ice Hockey Championships, the 2003 IIHF Continental Cup Superfinal of ice hockey (together with Lugano's Pista La Resega), WWE Raw and WWE SmackDown in 2007, and the 2009 World Amateur Boxing Championships.

 Since 2011, the Forum has also been home to La Grande Sfida, an annual tennis exhibition event played every Christmas.
 The arena also hosted the EuroLeague Final Four in 2014.

 The forum was the venue for the 2018 World Figure Skating Championships.

 Some matches of the 2018 FIVB Volleyball World Championship were held at the venue.
 The venue also hosted some group phase matches of the FIBA EuroBasket 2022 which Italy hosted alongside Czech Republic in Prague, Georgia in Tbilisi and Germany in Berlin and Cologne.

 In July 2024 the 19th World Kendo Championship was held at the forum.
 In February 2025, the 6th stage of the ISU Short Track World Tour is held at the Forum.

-It will be the figure skating and short-track venue during the 2026 Winter Olympics.
+It also hosted figure skating and short-track speed skating during the 2026 Winter Olympics.